IBM/Microservices-deployment-with-PaaS-Containers-and-Serverless-Platforms/README.md

    - `TRIPIT_API_SECRET` : API secret assigned by TripIt
    - `BASE_URL`: You URL for accessing your application. e.g. {app_name}.mybluemix.net

-Your application should restart automatically, but can be done manually as well in the UI.
+Your application should restart automatically but can be done manually as well in the UI.
 With the service bindings and added environment variables, the application should be operational at the hostname route you selected for your CF application.